 Need help submitting your writing to literary journals or book publishers/literary agents?
 Click here! →

 Many writers use pen names—but there’s a right way and a wrong way to publish your book, stories, poems, or essays under a pseudonym.
 Actors and artists often use fictitious names, and writers sometimes choose to create under a different persona as well.
 So how do you know if you should use a pen name or not?
 What are the advantages and disadvantages of noms de plume for writers?
-There are several good reasons to use pseudonyms, and there are also some reasons not to.
+At Writer’s Relief, we know there are several good reasons to use pseudonyms—and there are also some reasons not to.

 Writing under a fictitious name was a very common practice in the eighteenth century, when writers and journalists used pseudonyms to pen controversial or even illegal articles and letters to the editor.
 Some examples of writers who use pen names: Ben Franklin used this practice extensively, and when he used a pen name, he often created an entire character to go along with it.
 Dean Koontz and Stephen King, both prolific writers, used pen names at the suggestion of their publishers to avoid overexposure.
 And George Eliot was actually Mary Ann Evans, who used a male pen name in order to be taken seriously in a male-dominated society.